Agricultural Sciences

 CO 280 Business & Veterinary Communications II - 3 credits |

-This course focuses on critical soft skills, such as professionalism, ethics, managing difficult situations, client education and marketing techniques as well as practicum preparation.
+This course focuses on critical soft skills, such as ethics, managing difficult situations, client education and marketing techniques as well as practicum preparation and interview skills.
 A portion of the course is a continuation of the usage of veterinary programs.
-Prerequisites: CO 180 & CU 195.
-Co-requisites: None |
+Prerequisites: all first semester VMA courses.
+Co-requisites: None. |

 CU 195 Introduction to Veterinary Software - 3 credits |

-This course reviews Microsoft Word, PowerPoint, Microsoft Windows file management as well as use One Drive.
+This course reviews Microsoft Word, Microsoft Windows file management as well as use One Drive.
 The main focus of the course is on the use of the AVImark veterinary software program.
 Pre/co-requisites: None |

 VE 121 Introduction to Radiography & Surgery - 3 credits |